 Acer’s Nitro 5 laptop is designed for the casual gamer who feels lucky.
 This person may not game often, and may never have tinkered with a PC’s cooling system (as many seasoned gamers have) to get maximum power without singeing precious CPUs or GPUs.
-But the Nitro 5, introduced Thursday at an Acer event in New York, will let these casual gamers adjust the fan speed themselves, giving them an unprecedented amount of control over delicate thermals.
+But the Nitro 5 will let these casual gamers adjust the fan speed themselves, giving them an unprecedented amount of control over delicate thermals.

-Acer offered just a few tantalizing details on the Nitro 5, which is due to ship in July, but the company emphasized the target audience: the growing number of casual gamers.
-These users won’t shell out for the huge, expensive Predator 21 X, but they still want good gaming performance.
+Acer offered some tantalizing details on the Nitro 5, which is due to ship in July.
+With prices starting at $800, the laptop targets the growing number of casual gamers.
+These users won’t shell out for the huge, expensive Predator 21 X, but they still want good gaming performance in a PC they can tote around.
 Acer says the Nitro 5 is carefully balanced to give them exactly what they need: “all of the really important, necessary features without going too far overboard,” said Acer.

 We’re assuming Acer is building in some level of restraint to prevent reckless users who don’t know any better from, say, turning off all the fans and toasting their hardware.
 Still, anyone familiar with PC thermals is probably looking a bit askance at this, as if you were letting someone run with scissors.
 Or maybe it’s annoying that hardcore gamers had to walk uphill both ways to adjust the fans on their PC, and now amateurs get a free ride.
 We’ll certainly be interested to see how this works.

 The Nitro 5 also has a Gigabit ethernet port, 802.11ac Wi-Fi (2x2 MIMO), one USB 3.1 Type-C (Gen 1) port, one USB 3.0 port, two USB 2.0 ports, and an HDMI 2.0 port supporting up to 90Hz refresh rates to a compatible external display.